 The Florey Department of Neuroscience and Mental Health is home to Australia’s largest cohort of researchers investigating more than 20 diseases and disorders of the brain.

 The Florey is embedded in the growing Melbourne Biomedical Precinct, building relationships through international negotiations with a variety of government and scientific leaders.
 Our proximity to two tertiary hospitals – Austin Health and the Royal Melbourne Hospital - allows direct access to patients and clinical expertise.

-Research undertaken at the Florey Department of Neuroscience and Mental Health spans a variety of disease states with about 70 per cent devoted to basic science and 30 per cent to translational research.
-Areas studied include stroke, epilepsy, Alzheimer’s disease, Parkinson's disease, multiple sclerosis, Huntington's disease, motor neurone disease, traumatic brain and spinal cord injury as well as threats to mental health including depression, schizophrenia, bipolar disorders and addiction.
+Florey researchers collaborate across disciplines with 70 per cent devoted to basic science and 30 per cent to translational research.
+Diseases investigated include epilepsy, stroke, Alzheimer’s disease, Parkinson's disease, multiple sclerosis, Huntington's disease, motor neurone disease, traumatic brain and spinal cord injury as well as threats to mental health including depression, schizophrenia, bipolar disorders and addiction.

-World class research platforms available include imaging technology, histology, bioinformatics, statistics and decision-making analysis, brain bank and clinical trials.
+World class research platforms available include imaging technology, histology, bioinformatics, statistics and decision-making analysis, a brain bank and clinical trials.

-See here for further information on Research Training at the Florey Department of Neuroscience and Mental Health and research at The Florey Institute of Neuroscience and Mental Health.
+See here for further information on opportunities for students to study at the Florey and research at The Florey Institute of Neuroscience and Mental Health.